PX4/PX4-user_guide/en/telemetry/esp32_wifi_module.md

 These are small, low in price, have Pixhawk-standard port for connecting to Pixhawk flight controllers, and come with _DroneBridge for ESP32_ firmware pre-installed.
 :::

-Other ESP32 Boards that have been tested with versions of _DroneBridge for ESP32_ but receive no official support:
+Other ESP32 Boards that have been tested with versions of _DroneBridge for ESP32_ (but receive no official support):

 - [ESP32-C3-DevKitM-1](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c3/esp32-c3-devkitm-1/index.html)
 - [ESP32-S3-DevKitC-1](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32s3/esp32-s3-devkitc-1/index.html)